Maths

 Maths Curriculum Intent

-Since we adopted a mastery approach to mathematics here at St James, we have seen an increase in children’s ability to apply what they know and understand into everyday situations.
-We are not only building upon academic foundations we are also equipping them with life skills.
+Since we adopted a mastery approach to mathematics here at St James’, we have seen an increase in children’s ability to apply what they know and understand into everyday situations.
+We are not only building upon academic foundations but are also equipping them with life skills.

-Maths can be one of those subjects where children who struggle can put up defence barriers which can be one of the hardest things to breakdown and overcome.
-Here, we pride ourselves on developing a resilience and deep understanding and of changing maths worriers to maths warriors.
+At our school, we pride ourselves on developing a resilience and deep understanding of Maths, and of changing Maths worriers to Maths warriors.
 We do this through a range of strategies including the use of concrete apparatus, pictorial and visual representations.
-We observe and assess our pupils and when needed give children access to extra help and support.
+We observe and assess our pupils and, when necessary, give children access to extra help and support.

 Our aim is to ensure that all pupils become fluent and competent in the fundamentals of mathematics, including the varied and regular practice of increasingly complex problems over time.
 They will be enabled to reason mathematically by following a line of enquiry, understanding relationships and generalisations and developing an argument, justification or proof using mathematical language.